rebelsky/csc301-jekyll/_dev/_assignments/assignment01.md

 course instructor with a subject of **CSC 301 Assignment 1 (Your Name)**.
 You should, of course, substitute your name in that subject.

-*Warning*: So that this assignment is a learnign experience for everyone, we may spend class time publicly critiquing your work.
+*Warning*: So that this assignment is a learning experience for everyone, we may spend class time publicly critiquing your work.

 *Evaluation*: We will primarily evaluate your work on its *correctness*